 In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The School District has two items that qualify for reporting in this category.
+The School District has three items that qualify for reporting in this category.
 First is related to pensions reported in the District-Wide Statement of Net Position.
 This represents the effect of the net change in the School District's proportion of the collective net pension asset/liability (TRS and ERS Systems) and difference during the measurement periods between the School District's contributions and its proportion share of total contributions to the pension systems not included in pension expense.
 The second item is related to other postemployment benefits (OPEB) reported on the District-wide Statement of Position and represents the effect of differences between expected and actual experience and changes in assumptions during the year.
 These amounts are deferred and will be recognized in OPEB expense over the next several years.
+The third item is related to deferred revenue due to the anticipated collections being after the District's availability criteria for recognition.
+This item is reflected in the fund statements and eliminated for the District-wide statements.